Cervical Screening Guidelines Summary

 This information also available as a PDF download.

-Women who are not sexually active by age 21 should delay cervical cancer screening until sexually active.
+People who are not sexually active by the age of initiation should delay cervical cancer screening until sexually active.